 Want to do more with your genealogy research?
 Well, one suggestion for you is to plan a visit to the archives where your ancestor lived to find out more.

 The archives or public record office will hold an array of certificates and documents about your ancestors.

-Before you go to an archive though there are a number of considerations for you to make the most out of your visit, which I will discuss in this post.
+Before you go to an archive though there are several considerations for you to make the most out of your visit, which I will discuss in this post.